Railways in Sydney: Electrification

 The original railway network for Sydney CBD planned by John Bradfield.

 New South Wales uses an overhead electrification system at 1,500 volts direct current.
 Whilst inferior to and more expensive than modern single phase alternating current equipment, it was in vogue during the 1920s, having been used in Melbourne since 1919 and is generally sufficient for the operation of electric multiple unit trains.
 However, the introduction of powerful electric locomotives in the 1950s, followed by the Millennium train in 2002, revealed drawbacks in this antiquated system of electrification.
 As the voltage is relatively low, high currents are required to supply a given amount of power, which necessitates the use of very heavy duty cabling and substation equipment.
 Until the retirement of electric locomotives from freight service in the 1990s, it was often necessary to observe a "power margin" to ensure that substations were not overloaded.
 This situation was similar to that which applied to the Milwaukee Road's 3,000 VDC electrification.
 Plans to electrify the Hunter Valley at 25 kV alternating current were abandoned in the 1990s.

 Electrification came to Sydney's suburbs on 9 December 1926 with the first suburban electric service running between Central station and Oatley on the Illawarra line.
 In the same year, the first underground railway was constructed north from Central station to St James in Sydney's central business district.
+Beginning on December 20, 1926, at 4:54 in the morning, the first underground railway service began in Australia.
 Electric trains that had previously terminated at Central station continued north, diving underground at the Goulburn Street tunnel portal, stopping at Museum station and then terminating at St James.
 Other lines were soon electrified.
 Also, in conjunction with the construction of the Sydney Harbour Bridge which opened in 1932, an additional four-track underground line was constructed from Central station to Town Hall and Wynyard.
 Two of the tracks continued over the Harbour Bridge connecting to the North Shore line.

 The Sydney Monorail.
 The monorail was shut down in 2013.

 It was only in 1956 that the two tracks terminating at Wynyard were linked to the line terminating at St James via the Circular Quay viaduct.
 This new arrangement, dubbed the City Circle, allowed services to make a continuous run through the city and return to the suburbs without having to terminate.